tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Usage</td>
 			<td>A rating of the media resources, provided by record originators or editors, with "-1" defining "rejected", "0" defining "unrated", and "1" (worst) to "5" (best).
-Anticipated usage is for a typical “star rating” UI, with the addition of a notion of rejection."
+Anticipated usage is for a typical "star rating" UI, with the addition of a notion of rejection.
 Values may be decimal numbers in the permitted range.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>